EvHaus/rocketry/README.md

 	- [x] Upgrade `apt-get` packages to ensure the latest system security patches are installed
 - [x] Automation of deployment steps
 	- [x] Create target directories on target server
-	- [x] Upload local project files to target server
+	- [x] Upload local project files to target server via SSH
 	- [x] Install/upgrade `node` dependencies on target server
 	- [x] Start/restart of services on target server
 	- [x] Start the application if it's the first deployment, otherwise restart it for updates